bbitarello/Tese-thesis/README.md

 # THESIS
 A template for writing your PhD in Latex format

-I got my PhD at the University of São Paulo (BRazil) so my thesis is mostly in Portuguese (Intro & Conclusions, first and final chapters).
+I got my PhD at the University of São Paulo (Brazil) so my thesis is mostly in Portuguese (Intro & Conclusions, first and final chapters).
 The meat of the thesis (two middle chapters) are manuscripts I had at the time.

 Feel free to use and modify.
 Please fork so I can get some credit. (-: